pmotch/surgical-mask-clip/README.md

 Note: other settings can be seen if you open the `.3ds` files in PrusaSlicer.

+# Mass printing right away

+If you want to set up a farm and print hundreds or thousands of these immediately without any modifications, do this:

+1. Get a Prusa i3 MK3S printer and set it up with a spool of PLA
+2. Put the `sugical_mask_clip-multiple_0.2mm_PLA_MK3S_8h42m.gcode` file on the SD card (your own or the one that came with the printer)
+3. Turn on the printer, select this file from the SD card and print!

+It's 8 hours and 42 mins for 18 clips.
+If you modify the .3ds file to use 15% infill the time drops to ~6 hours.

 # FAQ

 ## Is this limited to just the Prusa i3 MK3S 3D printer?

-This project focuses this printer, but I bet people can figure out how to use it on other printers.
-For sure the Blender and STL files aren't constrained to just this printer.
+This project is ready to go on the Prusa i3 MK3S printer, but one could take all the files (except for the G-code ones) and use them on any different printer.

 The `Floor` object in the Blender file is the dimensions of the Prusa i3 MK3S, but that isn't important if you're just exporting the `Clip` to an STL - it's just useful when modeling on this specific printer.
 The G-code files are specific to the Prusa i3 MK3S, but you can take the `.3ds` files and generate your own G-code exports.

 ## Why use git and GitHub to store these project files?

-Git / GitHub is something I know, and I noticed some people using git for version controlling 3D stuff.
-It's also a nice using GitHub to host the documentation and file.
+Git / GitHub is something I'm familiar with, and I noticed some people using git for version controlling 3D stuff.
+It's also nice using GitHub to host the documentation and files.
 Works good enough.
 You can also find this project on PrusaPrinters print hosting site: TODO

-## Why choose Creative Commons Attribution 4.0 International as the license
+## Why choose Creative Commons Attribution 4.0 International as the license?

-I'm used to software licenses, but after having a look, it seemed like CC licenses are common on 3D model things.
+I'm familiar with software licenses (MIT, Apache 2, GPL, etc), but after having a look, it seems like CC licenses are common on 3D model things.

-## Why didn't you use git-lfs
+## Why didn't you use git-lfs?

-I looked into it because it feels odd committing binary-ish like assets.
-Seemed like the files are small enough to not justify LFS.
+I looked into it because it feels odd committing binary-ish like assets, but it seemed like the files are small enough to not justify LFS.
 I'm willing to change that if someone says it's a good idea.

-## Why did you choose Blender to model your 3D print
+## Why did you choose Blender to model your 3D print?

 Several reasons:
 - I'm new to 3D printing and had to pick something
 - Blender isn't perfect for 3D printing, but it's good enough
 - Blender is free (the CAD options looked seemed to be not free)
-- Blender can be used for a lot of other things, so that's what I went with
+- Blender can be used for a lot of other things, so learning that made sense

 ## Your 3D models aren't precise.
 Why?